Ministry of Education, Culture and Science (Netherlands)

 The Ministry of Education, Culture and Science (Ministerie van Onderwijs, Cultuur en Wetenschap; OCW) is the Dutch Ministry responsible for education, culture, science, research, gender equality and communications.
-The Ministry was created in 1918 as the Ministry of Education, Arts and Sciences and had several name changes before it became the Education, Culture and Science in 1994.
-The Ministry is headed by the Minister of Education, Culture and Science, currently Gouke Moes.
+The ministry was created in 1918 as the Ministry of Education, Arts and Sciences and had several name changes before it became the Education, Culture and Science in 1994.
+The Ministry is headed by the Minister of Education, Culture and Science, currently Rianne Letschert.

 Responsibilities

 The mission of the ministry is to "work for a smart, able and creative Netherlands".
 The ministry is responsible for three fields of policy: